Nitrux/sb-manager/README.md

 Run `sb-manager` from the terminal and follow the prompts.
 > _♦ Information: The use of this utility requires `pkexec`_

+SB Manager does not have any configuration parameters or additional options.

+SB Manager is highly automated except for asking the user for permission to perform actions and input to create the OpenSSL certificate and the MOK password.

 # Licensing